sveltia/sveltia-cms/CONTRIBUTING.md

 ## Code contributions

-Due to limited review resources and the ongoing Svelte 5 migration, pull requests will not be accepted for the time being.
+Due to limited review resources and the ongoing Svelte 5 _runes_ migration, pull requests will not be accepted for the time being.
 Please file issues instead.

 ## Localizations